Azure Health Data Services

 Quick deployment of managed, enterprise-grade FHIR, DICOM, and MedTech services

-Tools to combine disparate health datasets and standardize data in the cloud
+Tools to combine disparate health datasets and standardise data in the cloud

 Connectors to Azure Synapse Analytics, Azure Machine Learning, and Power BI to generate insights from real-world data